 Bacterial Indicators in Middle Santa Ana River Bacteria (Appendix 11)

-The 2009 Orange County MS4 Permit incorporates WQBELs consistent with the assumptions and requirements of the Bacterial Indicator TMDLs for Middle Santa Ana River Watershed (MSAR Bacteria TMDL).
-The Order in Appendix 11 removes the WQBELs for fecal coliform for both dry weather condition and wet weather conditions included in the prior permit, as well as adds a provision for high flow suspension during wet weather conditions.
+The 2010 San Bernardino and Riverside County MS4 Permits incorporated WQBELs consistent with the assumptions and requirements of the Bacterial Indicator TMDLs for Middle Santa Ana River Watershed (MSAR Bacteria TMDL).
+The Order in Appendix 11 removes the WQBELs for fecal coliform for both dry summer conditions and wet winter conditions included in the prior permit, as well as adds a provision for high flow suspension during wet winter conditions for Santa Ana River Reach 3.

-The removal of WQBELs for fecal coliform under dry and wet weather conditions from Appendix 11 is based on Footnote C of Table 6-1x of the MSAR Bacteria TMDL and the State Water Board’s approval of Part 3: Bacteria Provisions and Variance Policy of the ISWEBE.
-While Table 6-1x of the MSAR Bacteria TMDL includes fecal coliform WLAs for both dry and wet weather, Footnote C to the table provides: “The fecal coliform TMDLs, WLAs and LAs become ineffective upon the replacement of the REC1 fecal coliform objectives in the Basin Plan by approved REC1 objectives based on E. coli.”
-In 2018, the State Water Board adopted statewide water quality objectives for REC-1 with E. coli as the sole freshwater bacterial indicator.
-These objectives became effective on February 4, 2019 and supersede the bacteria water quality objectives for REC-1 in the Santa Ana Water Board’s Basin Plan.
+The removal of WQBELs for fecal coliform under dry summer and wet winter conditions from Appendix 11 is based on Footnote C of Table 6-1x of the MSAR Bacteria TMDL and the State Water Board’s approval of Part 3: Bacteria Provisions and Variance Policy of the ISWEBE.
+While Table 6-1x of the MSAR Bacteria TMDL includes fecal coliform WLAs for both dry summer and wet winter conditions, Footnote C to the table provides: “The fecal coliform TMDLs, WLAs and LAs become ineffective upon the replacement of the REC1 fecal coliform objectives in the Basin Plan by approved REC1 objectives based on E. coli.”
+In 2018, the State Water Board adopted statewide WQOs for REC-1 with E. coli as the sole freshwater bacterial indicator.
+These objectives became effective on February 4, 2019 and supersede the bacteria WQOs for REC-1 in the Santa Ana Water Board’s Basin Plan.

-The addition of a high flow suspension provision to the wet weather WQBELs in Appendix 11 is pursuant to the Basin Plan amendment adopted through Resolution No. R8-2012-0001, which became effective April 8, 2015.
+The addition of a high flow suspension provision to the wet winter conditions WQBELs in Appendix 11 for Santa Ana River Reach 3 is pursuant to the Basin Plan amendment adopted through Resolution No. R8-2012-0001, which became effective April 8, 2015.
 The suspension is premised on the fact that recreational use of the receiving waters at issue is precluded under certain flow conditions that make recreational activities unsafe.
 Because the REC-1 beneficial use is not attained during periods of high flow, the high flow suspension provision was added to remove this beneficial use under those conditions.
 This update to the Basin Plan is reflected in the revised WQBELs in Appendix 11.

 These revisions comply with the exception to backsliding found in CWA section 304(d)(4)(A).
 Section 303(d)(4)(A) of the CWA allows relaxation of effluent limits in non-attainment waters if “the cumulative effect of all such revised effluent limitations based on such total maximum daily load or waste load allocation will assure the attainment of such water quality standard, or (ii) the designated use which is not being attained is removed in accordance with regulations” established under the CWA.
-Here, E. coli continues to serve as a bacteria indicator to assure the attainment of the water quality objectives for REC-1 pursuant to the express terms of the MSAR Bacteria TMDL.
-Additionally, because the REC-1 beneficial use is not attained during periods of high flow, and the high flow suspension provision was added pursuant to the regulatory process through a Basin Plan amendment, the addition of the high flow suspension provision to the wet weather WQBELs falls within the CWA section 303(d)(4)(A) to backsliding.
+Here, E. coli continues to serve as a bacteria indicator to assure the attainment of the WQOs for REC-1 pursuant to the express terms of the MSAR Bacteria TMDL.
+Additionally, because the REC-1 beneficial use is not attained during periods of high flow, and the high flow suspension provision was added pursuant to the regulatory process through a Basin Plan amendment, the addition of the high flow suspension provision to the wet winter conditions WQBELs falls within the CWA section 303(d)(4)(A) exception to backsliding.

 Plain Language